flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ![Expanded memory architecture of the CGB (Game Boy Color).
 Again, the PPU arbitrates access to VRAM.](cgb-ram.png)

 Later on, with the Color variant, Nintendo enlarged WRAM to **32 KB**.
 However, since the CPU remained unchanged (particularly its addressing capabilities), it's not possible to connect all the new memory without first overflowing the available address space.
 To tackle this, Nintendo's engineers implemented [bank switching](nes#going-beyond-existing-capabilities).
-Originally found in [NES cartridges](nes#cartridgegame-data), the Game Boy Color uses the same principle those 32 KB only using 8 KB of memory space.
+Originally found in [NES cartridges](nes#cartridgegame-data), the Game Boy Color uses the same principle to access those 32 KB only using 8 KB of memory space.
 The trick is simple: the last 4 KB can be swapped using eight different banks.
-Consequently, the CPU bundles an extra register (called `SVBK`) acting as the bank switcher, this is what developers must use.
+Consequently, the CPU bundles an extra register (called `SVBK`) acting as the bank switcher, this is what developers must use to examine the extended memory.

 ## Graphics